Making Your Own a2 Milk Cheese at Home

 What You Need

-When prepping to make a2 Milk cheese at home, you need to be well-stocked on the most crucial ingredient - milk!
-Any type of milk will work well for a simple cheese recipe, as long as it’s not ultra-pasteurized.
-Using non-fat milk may result in a less creamy cheese, so most recipes call for 2% or whole milk.
-We recommend using a2 Milk® 2% or Whole to make cheese that may help you avoid discomfort.
+When prepping to make a2 Milk cheese at home, you need to be well-stocked on the most crucial ingredient -- milk!
+Any type of a2 Milk® will work well for a simple cheese recipe.
+Using non-fat milk may result in less creamy cheese, so most recipes call for 2% or whole milk.
+We recommend using a2 Milk® 2% reduced fat or Whole to make high-quality, delicious cheese that the entire family can enjoy.

-Finally, some of the more advanced cheese recipes call for rennet and citric acid.
-Rennet is an agent that helps milk thicken during the cheesemaking process and generally comes in either liquid or tablet form.
-Avoid using junket rennet, which has a lower concentration than other types of rennet.
+Finally, some of the more advanced cheese recipes call for citric acid.
 Citric acid raises the acidity level of the milk, helping curds form in the milk.
-Both rennet and citric acid can be found online or at your local health food store.
-However, if you are unable to track down these ingredients, try one of the simple at-home a2 Milk cheese recipes instead!
+Citric acid can be found online or at your local health food store.
+However, if you are unable to track down this ingredient, try one of the simple at-home a2 Milk® cheese recipes instead!

 The Simplest At-Home Cheese Recipes

-Homemade ricotta cheese can be made in an hour with two ingredients - buttermilk and a2 Milk® Whole.
-The creamy, delicious result can be enhanced by adding in chopped fresh herbs like mint, chives, scallions, garlic, or dill.
-Top it with a drizzle of olive oil or a squeeze of lemon juice and smear it on toast for a fresh, irresistible appetizer.
+This rennet-free Homemade ricotta cheese can be made in about 30 minutes using just a2 Milk® Whole, salt, vinegar, and lemon juice.
+The creamy, delicious result can be enhanced by adding in chopped garden herbs like mint, chives, scallions, garlic, or dill.
+Top it with a drizzle of olive oil or a squeeze of lemon juice and smear it on toasted focaccia for an irresistible appetizer.
+Ricotta is also delicious layered in a lasagna recipe or dolloped atop fresh greens like this Spinach salad with toasted pine nuts.

 More Advanced Cheese Recipes

-If you are looking to expand beyond ricotta and farmer’s cheese, there are a range of tantalizing cheeses you can make with a few extra ingredients.
+If you are looking to expand beyond ricotta and cheese dip, there is a range of tantalizing cheeses you can make with a few extra ingredients.

-Fromage blanc or chevre are versatile cheeses that can be prepared in less than an hour with five ingredients - a2 Milk® Whole (for fromage blanc) or goat’s milk (for chevre), heavy cream, buttermilk, lemon juice, and salt.
-The result is a creamy, subtle cheese that can be mixed with berries and granola for a hearty breakfast or stirred into mashed potatoes for a decadent side.
+Fromage blanc or chevre, are versatile cheeses that can be prepared in less than an hour with five ingredients: a2 Milk® Whole (for Fromage blanc) or goat’s milk (for chevre), heavy cream, buttermilk, lemon juice, and salt.
+The result is a creamy, subtle cheese that can be mixed with berries and Cranberry walnut granola for a hearty breakfast or stirred into mashed potatoes for a decadent side.